What is SDFA

 - SDFA can collaborate with tools such as Plink to conduct SV-based GWAS research and explore SV at the population level.

-Functions and Outstanding features of SDFA?
+Functions and Outstanding features of SDFA

 Efficient SV data storage and retrieval: Achieved through the SDF format.